chakrabar/chakrabar.github.io/_posts/notes/2018-02-18-asynchronous-programming-in-dotnet.md

 In the `DoAsyncWork_5()` example we use a `task.Wait()` call.
 This actually halts the current thread and waits for the task to complete.
 Just like above (sample) code, if we do a `Wait()` immediately after running a task, that'll basically behave as a synchronous work.
 Ideally, you'll do other stuffs before waiting for the task.
 Also, if the task throws exception, that can be cauth on the `Wait()`.
 To wait for multiple tasks to complete, use `WaitAll(tasks)`.

-#### [7] Tasks, threads and context
+#### [8] Tasks, threads and context

+Task is an abstraction that, most of the times, uses some thread to run the operation asynchronously.
+So when we are working with Tasks, multiple threads are involed, though we do not generate them on our own.
+Let's look at a sample code from above and see how threads are involved here.

 When a new task is run, it is managed and synchronized by the CLR.
+The new task (generally) runs on a `ThreadPool` thread.
+And even the continuation task is assigned to another thread from the thread pool.
+So, in the following code, 3 threads would get involved.

+**Note:** One can use the `Thread.CurrentThread.ManagedThreadId` to see the CLR thread ID of the currently executing code.
+{: .notice--info}

 ```cs
 public void DoAsyncWork_3()